benshope/Ben-Shope/README.md

 # My Website

-This is my simple, one-page portfolio site on Google App Engine.
+This is my simple, one-page portfolio site hosted on Firebase and deployed with CircleCI.
-It uses JQuery and has a contact form - pretty standard stuff.
-All the styles and javascript are inline.